Syncope toolkit

 Syncope care pathways

-Diagram explaning syncope pathway in primary care
+Diagram explaining syncope pathway in primary care

 Download syncope pathway for primary care (76 KB PDF)